Yongle Emperor: Childhood (1360–1370)

-Youth
+Youth (1370–1380)

-On 22 April 1370, the Emperor's sons, with the exception of the heir to the throne, were granted princely titles.
-Zhu Di was given the title of Prince of Yan, with his fief located in Beiping (present-day Beijing).
+In 1368, the Emperor designated his eldest son, Zhu Biao, as heir to the throne.
+On 22 April 1370, he granted princely titles to the next nine sons, from the second to the tenth.
+Zhu Di received the title of Prince of Yan, with his fief located in Beiping (present-day Beijing).
 During the Mongol-led Yuan dynasty, Beiping served as the capital of China.
-After being conquered by the Ming dynasty in 1368, it became a crucial stronghold for the troops guarding the northern border and was also designated as the capital of the province with the same name.
+After being conquered by the Ming dynasty in 1368, it became a crucial stronghold for the troops guarding the northern border and was also designated as the capital of Beiping Province.

-At that time, Zhu Di was given his own household, with advisor Hua Yunlong (Note: He held the second highest rank and served as the commissioner-in-chief of a military commission.
+At that time, Zhu Di came under the guidance of Hua Yunlong (Note: He held the second highest rank and served as the commissioner-in-chief of a military commission.
 For his participation in the campaign of 1370, he was appointed the Marquis of Huaian in June 1370.
-From February 1371, he governed the Beiping province; he was dismissed in 1374 and died on his way to Nanjing in the same year.) and tutor Gao Xian at its head.
-Gao Xian spent the next four to five years lecturing him on Confucian classics, history, agriculture, and irrigation.
-He also trained the prince in poetry and prose writing, and explained the rules of governance and the selection of subordinates.
+From February 1371, he governed the Beiping province; he was dismissed in 1374 and died on his way to Nanjing in the same year.) and Gao Xian, who became his principal mentors.
+Gao spent the next four to five years lecturing the prince on Confucian classics, history, agriculture, and irrigation.
+He also trained Zhu Di in poetry and prose writing, and instructed him in the principles of governance and the selection of subordinates.
 After Hua's death and Gao's dismissal, Fei Yu, Qiu Guang, Wang Wuban, and Zhu Fu took over Zhu Di's education.
 (Note: Zhu Fu served under the prince from 1373 to 1388, becoming his chief tutor in 1377.
 He was diligent and honorable, and had a great influence on the prince, becoming his confidant.
-In 1416, Zhu Di posthumously awarded him the title of minister.)
-Despite receiving a comprehensive education from esteemed teachers, Zhu Di's true passion always lay in military pursuits rather than scholarly pursuits and palace discussions.
+In 1416, Zhu Di, as the Yongle Emperor, posthumously awarded him the title of minister.)
+Despite receiving a comprehensive education from esteemed teachers, Zhu Di's true passion lay in military affairs rather than scholarly study and palace discussions.